 From Andrea: “You want to recognize and accept your emotions and healthily deal with them.
 In my situation, this meant finding faith in God and seeking His guidance.”

-From Bill: At that moment, I decided to create a new personal identity away from drugs, and start pursuing God rather than my selfish ambitions.
+From Bill: At that moment, I decided to create a new personal identity away from drugs and pursue God rather than my selfish ambitions.

 Several passages from Scripture guide help me in dealing with adversity.